emscripten-core/emscripten/docs/process.md

 ===========

- * Even after the code of a PR is approved, it should only be landed if the CI on github is green, or the failures are known intermittent things.
+ * Even after the code of a PR is approved, it should only be landed if the CI on github is green, or the failures are known intermittent things (with very strong reason to think they unrelated to the current PR).
  * If you see an approved PR of someone without commit access (that either you or someone else approved), land it for them (after checking CI as mentioned earlier).